-- A.3.1 The international authority of the class is WS, which shall co-operate with the ICA in all matters concerning these class rules. - A.3.2 Neither WS, an MNA, the ICA, an NCA, a certification authority, or an official measurer are under any legal responsibility in respect of these class rules and the accuracy of measurement, nor can any claims arising from these be entertained. - A.3.3 Notwithstanding anything contained herein, the certification authority has the authority to withdraw a certificate and shall do so on the request of WS or the ICA.
+- A.3.1 The class rules authority is WS, which shall co-operate with the ICA in all matters concerning these class rules. - A.3.2 The certification authority in each country is the ICA, which may delegate this function to the respective MNA or NCA. - A.3.3 Neither WS, an MNA, the ICA, an NCA, a certification authority, or an official measurer are under any legal responsibility in respect of these class rules and the accuracy of measurement, nor can any claims arising from these be entertained. - Notwithstanding anything contained herein, the certification authority has the A.3.4 authority to withdraw a certificate and shall do so on the request of WS or the ICA.